skiffos/SkiffOS/README.md

 The example above uses `pi/4`, which can be replaced with any of the hardware support packages listed in the [Supported Systems](#supported-systems) table.

-The example above includes the `apps/portainer` layer.
-See the [portainer layer] documentation for more information.
-The UI will start with HTTPs on port 9443.

-[portainer layer]: ./configs/apps/portainer

 Once the build is complete, it's time to flash the system to a SD card.
 You will need to switch to `sudo bash` for this on most systems.